-“When I ask general audiences if they can control their stress level to make it work for them, no more than half say they can,” says Esther M. Sternberg, M.D.
+“When I ask general audiences if they can control their stress level to make it work for them, no more than half say they can,” Dr. Sternberg says.
 “If I ask audiences of pilots or neurosurgeons the same question, they all say they can.”
 The difference is the amount of control these people believe they have over the situation.
-Pilots, neurosurgeons, firefighters, and others with high- pressure occupations are trained to use the stress response as a way to monitor their own behavior.
+Pilots, neurosurgeons, firefighters, and others with high-pressure occupations are trained to use the stress response as a way to monitor their own behavior.
 When a pilot flies a plane through a storm, his heart races, his breath becomes shallow, and his attention is intensely focused on the job at hand.
 He experiences the physiological arousal that defines stress, but he doesn’t label the situation as stressful.
 He’s done this before.
 He knows what to expect.
 He’s in control.

 On the other hand, if you’re a passenger in the airplane cabin, you’re uncomfortable because the plane is bouncing around and you can’t do anything about it.
 You feel stressed.
-“The trick in these kinds of situations is to make yourself feel, little by little, as though you’re in control, to make an unknowable situation seem knowable,” Sternberg says.
-Watch the flight attendant.
-He has the experience to recognize how much danger the plane is in.
-If he looks calm (and he probably does), you’ll feel calmer.
+“The trick in these kinds of situations is to make yourself feel, little by little, as though you’re in control, to make an unknowable situation seem knowable,” says Dr. Sternberg.
+Watch the nearest flight attendants; they have the experience to recognize how much danger the plane is in.
+If they look calm (and they probably do), you’ll feel calmer.

 If your work schedule sets your teeth to grinding, make a list of projects you need to get done and front-load it with tasks you can accomplish quickly.
 As you check off accomplishments, you’ll begin to feel in control, and your stress will ease.
 Try scheduling daily chores so that you can attack the most difficult ones when your energy level is highest.
 And delegate.
 Not just to coworkers but also to your children, your spouse, and your friends.

 Of course, you can’t control everything.
 Your child’s schedule will inevitably conflict with your work deadlines.
 Bad weather will flood the picnic.
-“We know that chronic stress has a physical impact on your body,” Esther M. Sternberg, M.D., says, but if you interrupt stressful moments with calm ones, “you can lessen that impact.”
+“We know that chronic stress has a physical impact on your body,” Dr. Sternberg says.
+If you interrupt stressful moments with calm ones, “you can lessen that impact.”
 And it’s easier than you think to get positive results.
 If you have a series of crushing deadlines looming at work, take some R&R in between them.
 A weekend at the beach can restore your equilibrium.
 Distract yourself with something you find soothing: Cook, knit, or break out the watercolors.
 And if you can’t take off for the afternoon when you feel your stress rising at the office, just get out for a walk.
 Even a short stroll can make a difference.